filippoCaste/se2-05-ThesisManagement/README.md

 - `AppBar` (in `AppBar.jsx`): shows the AppBar with the application name (with link to "/" by clicking on it), the name of user logged in, the login/logout button.
 Params passed: app title, user object, handleLogout, function for the admin to change the app title.
 - `CustomSnackbar` (in `CustomSnackbar.jsx`): shows the snackbar with a message on the bottom left corner.
 Present in all pages.
 Passed param: message. -->

-## Users Credentials
-### to be changed to our database
-- username: John, password: 12345